pulumi/docs/content/registry/packages/aws-apigateway/how-to-guides/aws-apigateway-go-routes.md

 title: "Routes in API Gateway | Go"
 h1: "Routes in API Gateway"
 linktitle: "Routes in API Gateway"
+meta_desc: "Routes in API Gateway how-to guide using go"
 no_edit_this_page: true
 cloud: aws-apigateway
 language: go